…Strategies for Profitable Growth

 As the Outside Fortress Europe project progressed a key observation was the extraordinary lack of preparedness of UK companies for whatever ‘type’ of Brexit would be ultimately determined, especially amongst SMEs who received only partial government support or guidance.
 Such support has focussed excessively on short-term compliance and operational issues at the expense of understanding the strategic challenges and required solutions for sustainable business strategy success and profitable growth.

-Extensive research has proven that a deep understanding of the following areas of management theory and practice can significantly contribute to long-term global and domestic business strategy success, as this British Business Manifesto site demonstrates:
+Extensive management research, including numerous meta-analysis studies which statistically examine data from a number of independent studies of the same subject, has proven that a deep understanding of the following areas of management theory and practice can significantly contribute to long-term global and domestic business strategy success, as this British Business Manifesto site demonstrates:

 - Business environment sensitivity: identifying opportunities and off-setting threats